9.3 Recovery of overpayments

 - if the overpayment amount originally calculated is-oreater than the amount confirmed by the findings of the court, the difference, or the amount the Crown Attorney agreed not to pursue, should be recommended for write off (for more information, please see the Criminal convictions section)

-- the delivery agent has negotiated a reasonable settlement
+- the delivery agent or delivery partner has negotiated a reasonable settlement

 - the balance of the overpayment should be recommended for write off (for more information, please see the Negotiated settlements to defer collection activity on inactive cases section)